ZacharieALES/porta-java/README.md

     ```

   ### The knapsack example
-  The class Knapsack in the package "example" is a good entry point to see how to use the software.
+  The class Knapsack in the package "example" is a good entry point to see how to use the software on the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem#Definition).

   ## Feedbacks are welcome
   We are in the early stage of this project so bugs and limitations are to be expected.
 I would be most grateful if you could report to me any bug, comment or suggestion that you might have (through the github issue system or directly by mail zacharie.ales[at]ensta[dot]fr).